 Automated notification about a negative test result being developed

-At the moment, an automated notification about a negative test result is also being developed.
+At the moment all Turku residents can have an automated notification about negative and positive test result.

 – From the point of view of city residents, it is crucial to make the entire process from experiencing symptoms to receiving the test result as smooth and quick as possible.
 In addition, it is important to ease the workload of health care professionals.
 The now implemented harmonisation of information systems and application of robotic process automation serve both needs.
 We continue the development to remove all processing delays until we can give a processing time guarantee for the timespan from experiencing symptoms to receiving the result, says Programme Manager of Smart and Wise Turku at the City of Turku Tapio Järvenpää.